WG 9: Flexibility Markets

 • A knowledge exchange webinar

-Lead: the UK (supported by all WG9 countries)
+Lead: Ireland (supported by all WG 9 countries)

-This task investigates price signals and tariffs for consumer flexibility, and how they are emerging to support the flexible operation of grids.
-A key aspect of flexible grids is the provision of flexibility from consumers through consumer action to turn up, turn down or shift their energy consumption.
+This task examines price signals and tariffs for consumer flexibility and their role in supporting the flexible operation of grids.
+A key aspect of flexible grids is enabling consumers to adjust their energy consumption through actions such as turning it up, turning it down, or shifting.

-Flexibility from consumers is often described as explicit or implicit, and consumers are more frequently taking part in flexibility not just through temporary calls for response but also through engaging with new tariffs and services from suppliers and aggregators.
-The output from this task will be a short paper on the state of play of flexible tariffs for consumers covering international aspects.
+Consumer flexibility is often described as explicit or implicit, and consumers are more frequently taking part in flexibility not just through temporary calls for response but also through engaging with new tariffs and services from suppliers and aggregators.
+This task began with a stakeholder workshop at ExCo30 in Dublin and will culminate in a short paper on the state of play of flexible tariffs for consumers covering international aspects.

-Lead: Spain and the UK and Spain (supported by Austria, Belgium, and Switzerland)
+Lead: Spain (supported by Austria, Belgium, and Switzerland)

-This task aims at identifying how flexibility markets (markets in which flexibility is bought or sold) are located within the overall electricity market landscape and reviewing and presenting the options for coordinating them that are emerging.
+This task aims to identify the location of flexibility markets (markets in which flexibility is bought or sold) within the overall electricity market landscape and to review and present the emerging options for coordinating them.

 Additionally, the task aims to review tools and platforms developed to facilitate the coordination and standardization of flexibility markets.
 The task plans to produce the following outputs: